 How colleges' role in scholar employment is converting 1

-Meanwhile, the branch budget made up nearly half of financial assist for scholar employment at public four-12 months faculties.
+Meanwhile, the branch budget made up nearly half of the financial assistance for scholar employment at public four-12 months faculties.
 A similar share of institutional funding footed the bill at personal, nonprofit four-12 months establishments.